tomzso/Birdclef2023-/README.md

 ### 2st milestone: What we have done so far

 #### BirdCLEF2023_Training_Data.ipynb
-We used this file during the training process and the evaulation code can be find here.
+We used this file for both training and evaluating our work.
+After the training (model fitting) part, we also created an evaluation section.
+The evaluation part utilizes the saved weights and then uses the test dataset to get the actual precision.